CSE151A-Project/151A-project/README.md

       2. Observe the dataset: Explore additional features or transformations of existing features that might better capture the underlying relationships in the data.

       3. Outlier Detection and Removal: Identify and remove outliers or influential data points that might disproportionately affect the model's performance.

-      4. Model Selection: Experiment with different regression algorithms and model architectures to find the most suitable approach for your specific dataset.